Germany faces grim COVID milestone with leadership in flux

 Doctors like Janssens are bracing for an influx of coronavirus patients as confirmed cases hit fresh daily highs that experts say is also being fueled by vaccine skeptics.

-Resistance to getting the shot — including the one developed by German company Biontech together with its U.S. partner Pfizer — remains strong among a sizeable minority of the country.
+Resistance to getting the shot — including the one developed by German company BioNTech together with U.S. partner Pfizer — remains strong among a sizeable minority of the country.
 Vaccination rates have stalled at 68% of the population, far short of the 75% or higher that the government had aimed for.

 “We’ve increasingly got younger people in intensive care,” said Janssens.
 “The amount of time they’re treated is significantly longer and it blocks intensive care beds for a longer period.”